vczoni/lamarck/README.md

     'vec_var': {
         'type': 'vectorial',
         'domain': [0, 1, 2, 3, 4, 5],
-        'ranges': {
+        'replacement': False,
-            'length': 3, # lenght CANNOT be greater than the domain's length 'replace': False,
+        'length': 3, # lenght CANNOT be greater than the domain's length },
-        }
-    },
     'vec_var_replace': {
         'type': 'vectorial',
         'domain': ['i', 'j', 'k'],
-        'ranges': {
+        'replacement': True,
-            'length': 5, # lenght CAN be greater than the domain's length because of the replacement 'replace': True,
+        'length': 5, # lenght CAN be greater than the domain's length because of the replacement },
+    'bool_var': {
+        'type': 'boolean',
     }
-    },
 }

 # This genome blueprint will help build the population with multiple values for